TEXT-S&P summary: Cable & Wireless Communications PLC

 Outlook

-We could lower the rating if DCF remained negative for an extended period of time, or if management took a more aggressive attitude toward shareholder returns or mergers and acquisitions.
+The ratings could come under pressure if the improvement we anticipate in DCF generation appears unlikely to materialize in the near term--particularly if DCF were to remain negative for an extended period of time.
+Ratings pressure could also arise if management took a more aggressive attitude toward shareholder returns or mergers and acquisitions.
 Such a scenario would likely result in leverage exceeding the aforementioned levels that we deem commensurate with the rating.
-We could also lower the rating if CWC divested its Macau business because we think this would have a negative impact on our business risk profile assessment.

 Related Criteria And Research